fivetran/dbt_netsuite/README.md

 vars:
     # Features
     netsuite2__fiscal_calendar_enabled: true # False by default.
 Enable `fiscalcalendar` if you have a fiscal year starting on a month different than January.
     netsuite2__multibook_accounting_enabled: true # False by default.
-Disable `accountingbooksubsidiary` and `accountingbook` if you are not using the Multi-Book Accounting feature
+Disable `accountingbook` if you are not using the Multi-Book Accounting feature

     # Sources
     netsuite2__using_employees: false # True by default.
 Disable `employee` if you don't use employees.